Page created on June 6, 2021. Last updated on January 10, 2022 at 18:09

 As already stated, histological examination is obligatory, but evaluation begins with history and physical examination as always.

 Important questions to ask include how long the bleeding as occurred, whether there are other symptoms, which medications are taken, family history of cancer, risk factors for endometrial cancer (obesity, diabetes).

 Physical examination should be performed to exclude whether the bleeding is coming from someplace else, like the vagina, vulva, exocervix, anus, etc.

-Transvaginal ultrasound can be used to exclude polyps or fibroids.
-If the endometrium is very thin (< 5 mm), endometrial cancer is unlikely.
-Pap smear should also be performed to exclude cervical cancer.
+Transvaginal ultrasound can be used to exclude polyps or fibroids, and to evaluate the thickness of the endometrium.
+If the endometrium is very thin (≤4 mm), endometrial cancer is highly unlikely (important value).
+Pap smear should be performed to exclude cervical cancer.

-If other investigations can’t exclude cancer, biopsy and histological examination by dilation & curettage or hysteroscopy is necessary.
+If these investigations can’t exclude cancer, biopsy and histological examination by dilation & curettage or hysteroscopy is necessary.

 If all investigations are negative but the bleeding is still persistent, cancer is still likely and so further investigations must be performed.

 A5.
 Adnexal inflammatory diseases; diagnosis, differential diagnosis, and therapy

 A7.
 Premalignant disease and carcinoma in situ of the uterine cervix; diagnosis and therapy